 Do I need a medical exam for life insurance in my 20s?

-Many insurers offer no-exam policies up to $3 million for young, healthy applicants through accelerated underwriting.
+Many insurers offer no-exam policies for young, healthy applicants through accelerated underwriting.
 This makes getting coverage faster and easier than ever.

 Employer coverage is insufficient (usually one to two times your salary) and disappears when you change jobs.
 Having a portable policy that follows you throughout your career is better.